MikeiLL/field-to-fork/readme.txt

 The Field to Fork Farm Produce Display plugin provides a custom post type for "Produce" with some custom fields to set it's season, and displays the produce when it is in season.

+This plugin requires Advance Custom Fields.

 == Installation ==

+1. Install the Advance Custom Fields plugin.
+2. Activate the Advance Custom Fields plugin.
+3. Upload to your plugins directory or install via wordpress admin panel.
+4. Activate the Field to Fork plugin.
-Upload to your plugins directory or install via wordpress admin panel.
-There is now a new post type called "Produce" which can be created, containing start and end dates for season.
+5. There is now a new post type called "Produce" which can be created, containing start and end dates for season.

 Display produce using the shortcode: [field-to-fork-produce-display]